co-operating-systems/PhD/UseCases/ClientAuth.md

    ].
 ```

-So this Web Access control rule expresses that the class of agents that can have access to the `</client/>` container on the bank's web site are only customers of the bank that are using CertifiedApps.
+So this Web Access control rule expresses that the class of agents that can have access to the `</client/>` container on the bank's website are only customers of the bank that are using CertifiedApps.

-CertifiedApps could be defined as a union of a number of lists produced by different app certifiers, and `credAgr:Customer` could be potentially defined by some regex on the Bank WebID of the customer, so perhaps something like
+CertifiedApps could be defined as a union of several lists produced by different app certifiers, and `credAgr:Customer` could be potentially defined by some regex on the Bank WebID of the customer, so perhaps something like

 ```Turtle
 @prefix pwdr: <http://www.w3.org/2007/05/powder-s#> .